Skip to main content

 If I want to become pregnant

-You can try to get pregnant as soon as you stop taking the pill which you can stop taking at any time.
+You can try to get pregnant as soon as you stop taking the pill – you can stop taking it at any time.
 It is helpful to stop the pill and then have at least one period before you try to get pregnant.
 You can use another method such as a condom for that time.
-This makes it easier to date when pregnancy more accurately and to start pre-pregnancy care such as taking folic acid.
+This makes it easier to date a pregnancy more accurately and to start pre-pregnancy care such as taking folic acid.

 However, if you do get pregnant immediately after stopping the pill, research to date has shown this is not harmful.